Nuclear computation

 Nuclear computation is a type of computation which allows threads to either spawn new threads or converge many threads to one.
-The aim of nuclear computation is to take advantage of threading abilities of modern multi-core processors where the trend is to increase their hardware ability to compute more threads then their earlier generation processors.
+The aim of nuclear computation is to take advantage of threading abilities of modern multi-core processors where the trend is to increase their hardware ability to compute more threads than their earlier generation processors.

 Nuclear computation focuses on real time processing for things like multimedia such as processing audio where a real time deadline (the sample rate in Hz) exists.
 For that reason it should not block and computational processes which alter shared memory must be atomic (executed in one clock cycle without locking).

 Nuclear computation allows a computational thread to use thread fission to turn one thread into many or thread fusion to turn many threads into one.

 Analogy to nuclear reactions

 As the name "nuclear computation" implies, there is an analogy between nuclear reactions and nuclear computation.